1984 (12) TMI 333

 X X X X Extracts X X X X

-....of the Motor Accidents Claims Tribunal, Gulbarga, claiming compensation.
+....he file of the Motor Accidents Claims Tribunal, Gulbarga, claiming compensation.
 3. By the present petition she seeks to invoke the general power of transfer of the High Court under S. 24 C.P.C for the transfer of her case from the Tribunal at Gulbarga, to the Tribunal at Bangalore Metropolitan area.
 The ground urged is that she is a chronic patient suffering from Hypoglycemia and Low-Blood-Pressure and Vertigo; that she often suffers "bouts of depression" and that in her present physical condition she is unable to stand the 400 mile journey to Gulbarga.
 First-respondent is the owner of the vehicle and second-respondent is the insurer.
 The former though served, is unrepresented.
 The Insurer, however, is represented by its learned counsel Sri Sowri Raju.
 4. We have heard Sri S. P. Shankar and Sri V. Tarakaram, learned counsel for the petitioner and Sri Sowri Raju, learned counsel for respondent-2.
 4A.
 The controversy is not whether there are grounds to grant the petitioner's prayer; but one of its permissibility in law.
-The contention is that the Motor Accidents Claims Tribunal, constituted under S. 110 of the Act, is not a "Court", subordinate to the High Court ....
+The contention is that the Motor Accidents Claims Tribunal, constituted under S. 110 of the Act, is not a "Court", subordinate to the High Court with....

 X X X X Extracts X X X X